JosiahParry/sfweight/README.md

 experimental](https://img.shields.io/badge/lifecycle-experimental-orange.svg)](https://lifecycle.r-lib.org/articles/stages.html#experimental)
 <!-- badges: end -->

+NOTE: this package is under active and experimental development.
+Functions are likely to change.

-The goal of sfweight is to create a tidier and streamlined interface to the spdep package.
+sfweight is an opinionated translation of the wonderful spdep package.

-The intention behind sfweight is implement a simpler, but stricter workflow that enables the creation of neighbors, spatial weights, and spatially lagged variables.

-sfweight uses sf objects whereas spdep is more flexible with the types of input objects.
+The goal is to provide a streamlined method of doing spatial statistics that works with sf objects, data frames, and the tidyverse. spdep is more flexible with the types of input objects and a bit more idiosyncratic in the syntax that is used.

 ## Installation